 Multicharts

-- Compatible with nearly all significant brokers such as Interactive Brokers, Gain Capital, Oanda – see complete list here.
+- Compatible with nearly all significant brokers such as Interactive Brokers, Gain Capital, and Oanda – see the complete list here.

 NinjaTrader

-- Since NinjaTrader launched their own brokerage services in July 2014 they limited the number of 3rd party brokers which can be used.
+- Since NinjaTrader launched its brokerage services in July 2014, it limited the number of 3rd party brokers which can be used.
 They only offer NinjaTrader Brokerage, Interactive Brokers, FXCM, MB Trading, Ameritrade and Forex.com.

 Winner: Multicharts